-Get your copy of How to Quit Smoking
+Get your copy of Quit Smoking for Good

 Tobacco use may be the toughest unhealthy habit to break.
 But don’t get discouraged.
 You can quit.
 In fact, in the United States today, there are more ex-smokers than smokers.
-The information in this report can help you learn about common obstacles that arise when people try to quit, and the various techniques to overcome them.
+The information in this report, Quit Smoking for Good, can help you learn about common obstacles that arise when people try to quit, and the various techniques to overcome them.

 Is it better to stop smoking abruptly or gradually?

 Q. I've tried to quit smoking three times.
 A friend suggested that instead of giving cigarettes up all at once, I should try to kick the habit gradually.
 Which method is best?

 A. The traditional view has been that establishing a "quit day" to stop smoking helps increase the chance that people will actually be able to kick the habit.
 But a review by the international Cochrane Collaboration concluded that a more gradual approach is just as effective and may be more appealing to smokers who want to quit.